 When should you mention bedwetting to your pediatrician:

 - As with all things related to your kids, if it worries you – call the pediatrician.
 Personally I address it every year at our well-visit, just for good measure.

 - If his/ her self esteem is adversely affected.

 - If your child is older than 6-7 years old.
 You and the pediatrician may decide to wait with treatments, but it is best to at least discuss it.

-- Possible causes for bed-wetting: small bladder, bladder control nerves are slow to mature, hormone imbalance, stress, infection of bladder or kidneys, sleep apnea, diabetes, constipation or a structural defect.
+- Possible causes for bed-wetting: small bladder, bladder control nerves are slow to mature, hormone imbalance, stress, sexual abuse, infection of bladder or kidneys, sleep apnea, diabetes, constipation or a structural defect.

 - Gently wake up your child before you go to bed, walk him/ her to the bathroom.